- Making a complaint

 Yes, you can.
 There are three different ways you can do this.
 You can:

-One thing to keep in mind when deciding what you want to do is that sometimes when a person makes an anonymous complaint, it can make it difficult for us to pursue the complaint effectively.
+One thing to keep in mind when deciding what you want to do is that the more information we have, the more we will be able to do.

 Please feel free to call us on 1800 677 342 to talk about your concerns.